Contemporary Psychoanalytic Social Work Practice

-In our yearlong postgraduate program, clinicians, social workers and community practitioners learn to deepen their work by using core psychoanalytic ideas to think about themselves, their clients, and the settings in which they practice.
+In our yearlong postgraduate certificate course program, clinicians, social workers, and community practitioners learn to deepen their work by using core psychoanalytic ideas to think about themselves, their clients, and the settings in which they practice.

+We believe that as social workers are increasingly called upon to do more with less, it is crucial that we offer opportunities for social workers to think both meaningfully and critically about our work.
 This unique program centers on the practice of social work and emphasizes how psychoanalytic theory and concepts can help social workers to reflect more critically and meaningfully on their work.
-Upon completing the first year of didactic coursework and case conferences, students will receive a certificate in psychoanalytic social work practice and will be eligible to continue in the Advanced Program, which includes supervision.
+Upon completing an academic year of didactic coursework and case conferences, students receive a certificate in psychoanalytic social work practice.

 Frequently Asked Questions